formlio/forml/docs/evaluation.rst

 Development Train-Test Evaluation
 ---------------------------------

-Continuous evaluation provides an essential feedback during the iterative :ref:`development process
+Continuous evaluation provides essential feedback during the iterative :ref:`development process
-<lifecycle-development>` indicating relative change in the solution quality induced by the
+<lifecycle-development>` indicating a relative change in the solution quality induced by the
 particular change in its implementation (code).

 This type of evaluation is also referred to as *backtesting* since it involves *training* and *testing* the solution on historical data with known outcomes.
-In another words, the *true* outcomes are already know when producing the evaluation *prediction* outcomes.
+In other words, the *true* outcomes are already known when producing the evaluation *prediction* outcomes.

-There are different possible *methods* how the historical data can be correctly used within the evaluated solution to essentially make predictions about the past.
+There are different possible *methods* of how the historical data can be correctly used within the evaluated solution to essentially make predictions about the past.
 To generalize this concept for the sake of the :ref:`workflow assembly <topology>`, ForML is using the following abstraction: